Thinking about moving house? It's important to consider the real cost of moving house and what to budget for.

 3) Compare quotes

-Get three quotes from removal firms for the best price, and use one that is a member of the British Association of Removers, as they will be insured for your contents and abide with their strict code of practice.
+Get three quotes from removal firms for the best price and use one that is a member of the British Association of Removers as they will be insured for your contents and abide with by its strict code of practice.